 Despite various floating channel MOSFET/IGBT driver ICs being available, a transformer-coupled gate drive is still the better option to use for high power applications for many reasons.
-For example, due to the multiple number of galvanically isolated output windings, a single transformer can drive all switches in the bridge and also it makes easier to drive parallel switches (MOSFETs/IGBTs).
-It also has negative gate bias when device is OFF which it reduces dv/dt susceptibility (an excessive dv/dt rate might cause false switching, permanent damage of a switching device).
-And, the properly designed transformer coupled solution has negligible delays and it can operate across higher potential differences.
+For example, due to the multiple numbers of galvanically isolated output windings, a single transformer can drive all switches in the bridge and also makes it easier to drive parallel switches (MOSFETs/IGBTs).
+It also has negative gate bias when the device is OFF which reduces dv/dt susceptibility (an excessive dv/dt rate might cause false switching or permanent damage of a switching device).
+Furthermore, a properly designed transformer-coupled solution has negligible delays and can operate across higher potential differences.

 Gate Drive Transformers

 A gate drive transformer is a transformer that is optimized for transmitting rectangular electrical pulses with fast rise and fall times to activate or deactivate a switching device.
 It handles low power but high peak currents to drive the gate of a power switch.
 Power ratings range from µW to several KW.

 The gate drive transformer provides both the ﬂoating supply as well as the level shifting of the switching signal to the power semiconductor, thereby eliminating a separate floating power supply.
 It can be used to directly drive the power switch (MOSFET/IGBT) gates or it can be used to just isolate the control signal which is then applied to a gate driver IC.
 In addition, it also provides impedance matching.

 When operating at high switching frequencies (> 100 KHz), designing and constructing high isolation gate drive transformers requires careful consideration in order to avoid the adverse effects of parasitic components (leakage inductance & distributed capacitance)